Alternative Learning System (Philippines): History

 The ALS program was launched by the Department of Education in 2004.
 It was institutionalized on December 23, 2020, through Republic Act No. 11510, known as the "Alternative Learning System Act", signed by President Rodrigo Duterte.

+In January 2026, the Department of Education issued DepEd Order No. 1 s.
+2026 which provided guidelines on the delivery of the Alternative Learning System.

 Administration

 Program administration is held by the Department of Education, an agency of the government of the Philippines in charge of providing education to all Filipinos.
 Private non-government organization may deliver the program but still under the supervision of the Philippine education agency.

 Levels

 Elementary

 If a learner has not finished his or her elementary schooling, he or she may be admitted to the program.
 Learners will have to go through a Functional Literacy Test (FLT) in order for the learning facilitator to identify the level of literacy.
 Learning modules will be suggested for them to focus on relative to the result of their FLT and interest.
 The learner will then be guided to accomplish an Individual Learning Agreement (ILA).
 This ILA will be the basis for the learner and facilitator to track the progress and competencies developed by the learner.